Rahmenordnung/ink_dreams/README.md

 -- [Django cryspy forms](https://django-crispy-forms.readthedocs.io/en/latest/install.html)  Django-crispy-forms is a django application that lets you easily build, customize and reuse forms using your favorite CSS framework, without writing template code and without having to take care of annoying details.

 -- [Pillow](https://pillow.readthedocs.io/en/3.0.x/installation.html/) Pillow is a free library for the Python programming language that adds support for opening, manipulating, and saving many different image file formats.

+-- [Psycopg](https://pypi.org/project/psycopg2/) Package to connect to Postgress databases.
+Is the most popular PostgreSQL database adapter for the Python programming language.
+Its main features are the complete implementation of the Python DB API 2.0 specification and the thread safety (several threads can share the same connection).

+--[urllib3](https://urllib3.readthedocs.io/en/latest/) brings many critical features that are missing from the Python standard libraries, such as File uploads with multipart encoding, Proxy support for HTTP and SOCKS, 100% test coverage, and many others

+## <a name="Dataset"></a>Dataset

+Django is a flexible framework for quickly creating Python applications. _By default_,locally Django applications are configured to store data into a lightweight [SQLite](https://www.sqlite.org/index.html) database file.

+When we _deploy to Heroku_ one must chose a new data base because that it will be used in the live environment, and not the old one SQLite that is used by default and locally.
+The easiest way and the cheapes is to use [Postgresql](https://www.postgresql.org/)

 -------Travis
 Travis CI is a hosted continuous integration service used to build and test software projects hosted at GitHub.